cups-code/hotcuppa/content/drafts/substack status update.md

 Anyway, enough about Quartz. **What's going on with Substack?** Substack isn't going anywhere, and the publication there will continue to be updated with finalised drafts.
 However, it won't have the transparency and casualness of this digital garden.
 The publication is where pieces I'm happy with go for display (and for feedback, I guess).

+Anyway, I have nothing else to say.
+Have a great day!

+Signed,
+cups